Host Family FAQs

 The first step is to fill out the host family form where you will be asked to provide information about your home, the hostee’s accommodation, and members of your household.
 You must also agree to a brief interview with your local Exchange Manager and provide references, who will be contacted by the Exchange Manager.

-If you are selected as an AEP host family, every adult 18 and over that will be in the household while you are hosting a student must pass a third-party state and federal background check, paid for by AEP.
+If you are selected as an AEP host family, every adult 18 and over that will be in the household while you are hosting a student must pass a third-party state and federal background check, paid for by the American Exchange Project.

 Are there any other requirements for host families?

-In the spring, Exchange Managers will hold brief host family meetings where you will find out more about the itinerary for the exchange in your community and have a chance to ask any questions.
+In the spring, your local Exchange Manager will hold brief host family meetings where you will find out more about the Hometown Week itinerary and have a chance to ask any questions.

-How will my family benefit from participating in AEP?
+How will my family benefit from being a part of the American Exchange Project?

 Your family will have the opportunity to meet young people from around the country and develop new friendships as the students explore new places and perspectives—and have a ton of fun!
 This is a chance for anyone in your home to build new connections, broaden their perspectives, and learn more about what it means to be an American.

-How else can I be involved in the local exchange?
+How else can I be involved in my Hometown Week exchange?

-In each participating high school, AEP works with an educator that is responsible for facilitating the local exchange.
-The student you host will be in contact with two Exchange Managers, one for their local exchange in your town, and one for their travel exchange.
+In each partner high school, the American Exchange Project works with an Exchange Manager, an educator that is responsible for facilitating the Hometown Week exchange.
+The student you host will be in contact with two Exchange Managers, one for their own town’s Hometown Week exchange, and one within your town.

-Any high school senior in the US enrolled in a participating AEP school may sign up for an exchange.
+Any high school senior in the United States enrolled in an American Exchange Project partner school and on track to graduate may sign up for an exchange.